Conflux-Chain/conflux-rust/internal_contract/README.md

 ## CrossSpaceCall

-A new internal contract called the `CrossSpaceCall` contract will be deployed at the address `0x0888000000000000000000000000000000000006` with the following interfaces.
+The `CrossSpaceCall` contract will be deployed at the address `0x0888000000000000000000000000000000000006` with the following interfaces.
 The Core space user/contract can interact with the accounts in the eSpace and process the return value in the same transaction.
 So the cross-space operations can be atomic.

 ```js
 // SPDX-License-Identifier: MIT